 Want some great news?
 A dynamic, full-body workout that is low-impact but high-intensity does exist.
 With Lagree, you can experience all the benefits of a high-impact workout—minus the actual high-impact itself.
 Lagree combines high-intensity with low-impact to provide you with a favorable workout.

-It’s important to understand the difference between impact and intensity here.
+Remember, it’s important to understand the difference between impact and intensity here.
 The terms high-intensity and high-impact are often confused, but they mean two very different things.
 In exercise, impact refers to the amount of force that is placed on your body during movements—specifically on your joints and bones.
-Intensity, instead, is a measure of how much your cardiovascular system is working4.
+Intensity, instead, is a measure of how much your cardiovascular system is working.

 We believe in working out smarter, not harder.
 That’s what low-impact, high-intensity exercise is all about.
 This is the secret to maximizing your workout benefits.
 And you avoid putting extra stress on your joints, which is a bonus.
 It’s the ultimate win-win situation.

 Luckily, you get to experience this with Lagree.
-Keep your risk-injury low, but your benefits high—join the Lagree train and hop aboard a Megaformer.
+Keep your risk of injury low, but your benefits high—join the Lagree train and hop aboard a Megaformer.
 Check out one of our Pilates Plus LA studios and sign up for your first Lagree class!

 Sources: